Azeret/galIMF/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [LICENSE](https://github.com/Azeret/galIMF/blob/master/LICENSE) file for details.

 GalIMF is developed by our group with **a large amount of effort**.
 If GalIMF contributes to a project that leads to a scientific publication, please acknowledge this work by citing the project.

 When publishing results based on this software or parts of it (the executable and / or the source code) please cite the relevant publications with this the ready-made citation entry:
 1. [Yan, Z., Jerabkova, T., Kroupa, P. (2017)](https://ui.adsabs.harvard.edu/abs/2017A%26A...607A.126Y/exportcitation) for the IGIMF model (galIMF.py);
-2. and Yan et al. (2019, submitted) for the galaxy evolution model (galaxy_evol.py).
+2. and [Yan, Zhiqiang; Jerabkova, Tereza; Kroupa, Pavel; Vazdekis, Alejandro (2019)](https://ui.adsabs.harvard.edu/abs/2019A%26A...629A..93Y/abstract) for the galaxy evolution model (galaxy_evol.py).